automationhacks/automationhacks.github.io/_posts/2021-12-31-how-i-got-that-job-at-meta.md

 > the same type since you should optimize for coverage than solid depth in one
 > over the expense of others.

+### Additional tips to keep in mind

+- While practicing for coding rounds, ensure you **practice talking out loud**, this is very important skill to develop since if you hardly speak a word but still solve the problem it tells your interviewer very little signal about how good of a collaborator you are and this is something they look for.
+- Try to **time yourself while solving these problems** and develop enough speed to solve the problems with optimal solution within 20 mins.
+Don't worry if you don't have the speed initially, as you solve more problems you'll start to recognize patterns that you could use and solve category of problems and you'll get faster.
+- Practice daily, think of these problems as workout for your mind to ensure you don't get rusty.
+The more you practice, the more muscle memory you'll develop and the faster you would become.
+- Please review solved problems every week (This is very important).
+Try and re-solve already solved problems since the forgetting curve is quite real.
+You can use a spaced repetition tool like Anki to even prompt same problems on a periodic basis
+- Practicing these interviews with a buddy is amazing since they can give you actionable feedback for improvements, you could also leverage a community platform like [Pramp](https://www.pramp.com/#/) to do mock interviews.
+The more you do this, the better are your chances of success since you can share tips, and also for the much needed feedback
+- Remember you should aim to solve the problem first even if its a naive solution, **done is better than perfect**.
+However don't stop as soon as you have the naive solution in place since you are expected to reach an optimal solution to the problem at hand if possible to get extra points.

 ### Coding interview resources

 - [Preparing for the Systems Design and Coding Interview by Gergely Orosz](https://blog.pragmaticengineer.com/preparing-for-the-systems-design-and-coding-interviews/)